 We need to:

-- Deconstruct formal learning certification so all the stakeholders can understand the skills at a micro-level
+- Deconstruct formal learning certification so that all of the stakeholders can understand the skills at a micro-level;

 - Create a global competency index in The Blockchain